Organ Donation

 Declaration of Brain Death:

-• Brain death is irreversible loss of brain and brainstem function and is equivalent to legal death.
-In order to declare a patient brain dead, a neurologist or neurosurgeon must perform two neurological exams six hours apart that demonstrate a complete absence of brain function.
+• Brain death is irreversible loss of brain and brainstem function.
+In order to determine a patient brain dead, a attending intensivist, neurologist, neurosurgeon or neuro intensivist must perform a single neurological exam that demonstrates a complete absence of brain function.
+In cases of organ donation, NYS law requires a second neurologic exam by another physician that corroborates the initial exam

 • It is most important to understand that brain death is death.